stencila/website/content/blog/2020-09-27-contribute-to-stencila-during-hacktober-fest-2020/index.md

 ---
 The leaves are changing colours, spooky decorations are sprouting up all over the place, and the cafes are offering seasonal drinks.
 This can only mean one thing… it’s time for [Hacktoberfest](https://hacktoberfest.digitalocean.com)!

-Hacktoberfest is a month long event where you can contribute to open source projects you care about, and get rewarded in the process!
-This year the organizers of the event allow you to choose from receiving a limited edition T-Shirt, or plant a tree to help the enviornment.
+Hacktoberfest is a month long event where you can contribute to open source projects you care about, and get rewarded in the process.
+This year the organizers of the event allow you to choose from receiving a limited edition T-Shirt, or planting a tree to help the environment.
 As all of our projects are open source, any pull requests (PRs) you contribute which gets merged will get you closer to receiving a reward.

-To help get you started we've [created a list](https://github.com/stencila/stencila/issues/798) of approachable issues which we need help with.

 ## How to participate: